arangodb/arangodb/Documentation/Books/AQL/ExecutionAndPerformance/QueryCache.md

   are marked as cacheable
 * the size of the query result does not exceed the cache's configured maximal size for individual cache results or cumulated results
+* the query is not executed using a streaming cursor

 The usage of non-deterministic functions leads to a query not being cachable.
 This is intentional to avoid caching of function results which should rather